Information for residency applicants

 Residents in ACGME accredited programs sponsored by the Consortium have many of the same benefits as regular UCF employees.
 However, there are differences in the retirement plans and the leave policy for residents.

-*Stipend information is for the 2017-2018 fiscal year and may differ from future years' stipends.
+The following stipends are for fiscal year 2019-2020 and may differ from future years’ stipends.

-- 15 days paid vacation per year for PGY1 and PGY2 residents
+- 15 days paid vacation per year for PGY1 residents

-- 20 days paid vacation per year for PGY3 residents
+- 20 days paid vacation per year for PGY2 and PGY3 residents

 - Denial of a specific request for vacation is a management decision on the part of the officers of the program and is not a grievable matter

 - 10 days paid sick time per year

 - Time off for scholarly conferences and interviews is decided case-by-case (we are restricted to the ABIM policy allowing a maximum of one month away from residency training per year including vacation)